PositiveSumData/NationalOralHealthDataPortal/Data/HRSA_UDS/README.md

 * Detailed site-level data began being collected in 2011.
 * Pre-2000 data are not presented by Table.
 Rather they are grouped into a fewer number of sheets with varying naming conventions.

 We must also be careful of slight changes to column and sheet names over time.
 For example, from 2011-2018 table names use a simple syntax 'Table5, Table6, Table8A, etc.' From 200-1010 the syntax was 'tblTable5, tblTable6, tblTable8A, etc.'.
 Before 2000 there was an entirely different naming structure, with tables grouped into sheets with various titles that change each year.
 From 2004-2018 columns used all capitalized letters, but for 2000-2003 the table was lowercase.
 For example: t5_L15_C vs T5_L15_C.
 Pre-2000 columns were in all caps but without underscores.
-For a complete layout of the data structure evolution over time, see [this crosswalk document](must finish editing and upload).
+For a complete layout of the data structure evolution over time, see [this crosswalk document](https://github.com/PositiveSumData/NationalOralHealthDataPortal/blob/master/Data/HRSA_UDS/UDS%20crosswalk.xlsx).

 ## Issues & decisions

+### Ignoring Tables 5, 5A, and 8A

+So few health centers elect to make their proprietary data public in TAbles 5, 5A, and 8A that we have decided it is not worth consolidating their data or producing dashboards.

 ### Reporting Granularity & Geocoding